 Following three quiet, drama-free minutes, Lois assumed that the wild child had lost

-other patients, or perhaps he simply returned to his great grandparent's room.
-Lois's mind
+other patients, or perhaps he simply returned to his great-grandparent's

-was easing and her nerves settling.
-But, unbeknown to her, the stimulator of her
+was easing and her nerves settling, but unbeknown to her, the stimulator of her turmoil

 was still lurking behind the wooden curtain.

-hi!
-Did you catch the kid that was banging on my door,' she excitedly inquired.
+"Oh, hi!
+Did you catch the kid who was banging on my door," she excitedly inquired.

-Without verbal delay - hastily neglecting to await a reply - she fervently complained, 'Look
+verbal delay, hastily neglecting to await a reply, she fervently complained, "Look

-Oddly, he neither responded nor turned his head in the direction of Lois's extended
+Oddly, he neither responded nor turned his head in the direction of Lois'

 index finger.
 The strange man simply stood completely motionless, like a wax statue, two

-slightly, to move; its thin lips slowly stretched, staying together, until they formed an
+slightly, to move.
+His thin lips slowly stretched, staying together, until they formed an extra

 unblinking eyes, was jolting.

-figurative portal - which the protective door symbolically divided.
-But now it seemed the
+figurative portal, which the protective door symbolically divided.
+Now however, it seemed

-had instantly dissolved, morphing into a macabre, surreal realm beyond anything remotely
+and effects had instantly dissolved, morphing into a macabre, surreal realm beyond anything

 sharp, excruciating spasms shot through her back, rendering her immobile on the bed,